robharrop/robharrop.github.io/_drafts/2016-02-20-service-latency-and-utilisation.md

 W = \frac{1}{\mu - \lambda} = \frac{1}{\mu - \rho \mu} = \frac{1}{\mu (1 - \rho)}
 $$

-We can assume that $$\mu$$ is constant and that the main contribution to changes in service utilisation will come from changes in the arrival rate.
+As discussed, we can assume that $$\mu$$ is constant for a running system and that the main contribution to changes in service utilisation will come from changes in the arrival rate.
+Thus the latency is proportional to
-Thus the latency is proportional to $$1/(1 - \rho)$$.
+$$1/(1 - \rho)$$.
 If we plot this, we can see a sharp uptick in latency when utilisation hits around 80% after which the latency tends towards infinity as the utilisation tends towards to 100%.

 ![Plotting Latency vs. Utilisation](/assets/latency-utilisation/plot.png)